Julian-O/PySLOBS/README.md

 The examples folder contains many small programs to demonstrate how to use the API.
 These are not included with the package, but can be found on the GitHub site.
-Install PySLOBS, copy the raw example files to your machine, start your copy of Streamlabs OBS, and run the examples (once PySLOBS is installed).
+Install PySLOBS, copy the raw example files to your machine, start your copy of Streamlabs Desktop, and run the examples (once PySLOBS is installed).

 ## Special cases: